IBM/credit-risk-workshop-cpd/workshop/machine-learning-in-jupyter-notebook/README.md

 * From your `Project` overview page, click on the *`Assets`* tab to open the assets page where your project assets are stored and organized.

-* Scroll down to the `Notebooks` section of the page and click on the pencil icon at the right of the `machinelearning-creditrisk-sparkmlmodel` notebook.
+* Scroll down to the `Notebooks` section of the page and click on the "kebab" icon (three vertical dots) to right of the `machinelearning-creditrisk-sparkmlmodel` notebook then click `Edit`.

 ![Notebook Open](../images/ml/mljupyter-open-notebook.png)